afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

    5. How can you assign a value to a variable?
 How can we express that two items are equal?
    6. How can you identify the type of a value / variable?

-3. Perform a free (re)-search and answer the following questions:
+4. Using **BRef-01: Chapter 05** discuss and experiment the following questions:
-   1. What are the character and string types in Python?
+   1. What are the character and text string types in Python?
 Make examples.
-   2. You have learned how to print something as an output of your program.
-How can you read something as input?
-What is the function?
-What is the type?

-4. Using **BRef-01: Chapter 05** discuss and experiment the following questions:
-   1. How can you combine several strings?
+   2. How can you combine several strings?
 Implement an example.
-   2. Can you multiply a number with a string?
+   3. Can you multiply a number with a string?
 What is the result?
 Implement an example.
-   3. How can you get character 5 of a given string?
+   4. How can you get character 5 of a given string?
 How can you get the first character?
-   4. How can you get a substring from a given string?
+   5. How can you get a substring from a given string?
+   6. You have learned how to print something as an output of your program.
+How can you read something as input?
+What is the *function*?
+What is the type?

 #### Exercises: